Gulf Cartel: Arrest of Ábrego

 García Ábrego's business had grown to such length that the FBI placed him on the Top Ten Most Wanted in 1995.
 He was the first drug trafficker to be on that list.
 On 14 January 1996, García Ábrego was arrested outside a ranch in Monterrey, Nuevo León.
 He was quickly extradited to the United States where he stood trial eight months after his arrest.
 García Ábrego was convicted for 22 counts of money laundering, drug possession and drug trafficking.
 Jurors also ordered the seizure of $350 million of García Ábrego's assets — $75 million more than what was previously planned.
-Juan García Ábrego is currently serving 11 life terms in a maximum security prison in Colorado, U.S. In 1996, it was disclosed that García Ábrego's organization paid millions of dollars in bribes to politicians and law enforcement officers for his protection.
+Juan García Ábrego is currently serving 11 life terms in a maximum security prison in Colorado, United States.
+In 1996, it was disclosed that García Ábrego's organization paid millions of dollars in bribes to politicians and law enforcement officers for his protection.
 It was later proven after his arrest that the deputy attorney general in charge of Mexico's federal Judicial Police had accumulated more than US$9 million for protecting García Ábrego.

 García Ábrego's arrest was even subject to allegations of corruption.
 It is believed the Mexican government knew all García Ábrego's whereabouts all along and had refused to arrest him due to information he possessed about the extent of corruption within the government.
 The arresting officer, a FJP commander, is believed to have received a bullet-proof Mercury Grand Marquis and US$500,000 from a rival cartel for enacting the arrest of García Ábrego.

 Further theories put forward to allege the arrest of García Ábrego was to satisfy U.S. demands and meet certification, from the Department of Justice (DOJ), as a trade partner, the vote set to take place on 1 March.
 García Ábrego was apprehended on 14 January 1996, and Mexico shortly after received certification on 1 March.